 Living cheaply outside of the capital can cost less than $50 per month.
 This means that there is something for everyone.
-The rent for a very spacious remodeled one bedroom in the center of the capital city Yerevan costs approximately $200.
+The rent for a very spacious remodelled one bedroom in the center of the capital city Yerevan costs approximately $200.

 A nice meal at a restaurant or bistro will vary of course, but a nice beef stroganoff dinner, with a big beer and tip costs under $3.
 Sandwiches to go are usually about 50 cents, and all of the excellent natural juices, domestic beers, wines, cognacs, and soft drinks are extremely inexpensive as well.
 Maids for those who need one cost no more than $40 per month for at least a weekly cleaning in Yerevan, including laundry and cooking as well.
-In the suburbs the price of services go down accordingly, and in the towns and countryside, the drop is drastic.
+In the suburbs, the price of services go down accordingly, and in the towns and countryside, the drop is drastic.
 For example, in the forest resort town of Dilijan, renting a house could cost $10 a month, and a maid would cost about the same.

 Fruits and vegetables, whichever are in season, rarely exceed 10 cents per pound, so for those who don’t eat out, the cost of food is negligible.

-Armenia has escaped the post Soviet crime wave syndromes experienced in many other places, and has become for the traveler or expat a virtually crime free zone.
-Assault is unheard of, pick pockets do not exist, and the police give foreigners special treatment as guests in their country.
+Armenia has escaped the post-Soviet crime wave syndromes experienced in many other places and has become for the traveler or expat a virtually crime free zone.
+Assault is unheard of, pickpockets do not exist, and the police give foreigners special treatment as guests in their country.
 Like many countries in a similar economic state, there is corruption in government, but this usually does not apply to foreigners with their limited government dealings.

-Probably the only reason Armenia is not already swarming with retirees, is that although located at the same latitude as Spain, the higher elevation give much of Armenia a winter slightly milder than that of Boston.
+Probably the only reason Armenia is not already swarming with retirees is that although located at the same latitude as Spain, the higher elevation give much of Armenia a winter slightly milder than that of Boston.

 With much less precipitation and virtually no humidity all year round, the climate in the summer is much like that of Arizona.